 MICROSOFT OFFICE 365 PERSONAL

 Thank you for choosing a Microsoft Office 365 Consumer Subscription.
 Your use of the Office 365 Consumer Subscription service and software is governed by the terms and conditions of the Microsoft Service Agreement you agreed to when you signed up for a Microsoft Account (formerly known as Windows Live ID) and the terms and conditions of this Supplement, which with other terms contained in web links listed in this Supplement are an agreement between you and Microsoft Corporation (or, based on where you live, one of its affiliates).
-A separate license may be presented when installing and using the software on a licensed device.
-That separate license controls to the extent of any conflict with this Supplement.
-For your convenience, we've organized this Supplement into two parts.
+A separate license may be presented when installing or using the software on a licensed device, and that separate license controls to the extent of any conflict with this Supplement.
+For your convenience, we’ve organized this Supplement into two parts.
 The first part includes introductory terms; the Additional Terms follow and contain greater detail.
 You should review this entire Supplement, including any linked terms, because all of the terms are important and create this contract that applies to you.
 You can review linked terms by pasting the forward link into your browser window.
-In the event of any conflict between the Microsoft Service Agreement and this Supplement, this Supplement will govern as to your use of an Office 365 Consumer Subscription.
+In the event of any conflict between the Microsoft Services Agreement and this Supplement, this Supplement will govern as to your use of an Office 365 Consumer Subscription.